 We can then work with families and therapists to provide advice on the range of specialised car seats available and which may be best suited to your child, as well as any additional supports or considerations needed.

-Once a car seat product is selected, a meeting must be held with Vehicle Standards, Department of Planning, Transport and Infrastructure at Regency Park to assess the preferred car seat, installed in the family car before the car seat can be used on the road to transport your child.
+Once a car seat product is selected, a meeting must be held with Vehicle Standards, Department of Infrastructure & Transport at Regency Park to assess the preferred car seat, installed in the family car before the car seat can be used on the road to transport your child.
 This is to check that the vehicle anchor points are suitable for the product.
 Provided the support passes inspection, a certificate of exemption will be issued.
-Both the GP letter of exemption and the Department of Planning, Transport and Infrastructure certification must be carried at all times when your child is being transported in the vehicle.
+Both the GP letter of exemption and the Department of Infrastructure & Transport certification must be carried at all times when your child is being transported in the vehicle.

 It’s also worth considering that this process runs parallel to the NDIS.
 In order for funding to be allocated through your child’s NDIS plan to purchase a special needs car seat, your family will need to show that standard car seats will not meet your child’s needs, along with the exemption letter from your doctor.